SvetlanaMikheeva/how-to-show-the-aspxpopupcontrol-e55/Readme.md

 The [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl) creates a default popup window when the control's [Windows](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.Windows) collection is empty.
 You can change the default pop-up window's visibility on the server and client sides.

-### Server side

-Set the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl)'s [ShowOnPageLoad](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.ShowOnPageLoad) property to **true** to display a default pop-up window when a client browser loads the page.
+Set the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl)'s [ShowOnPageLoad](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.ShowOnPageLoad) property to **true** on the server to display the default pop-up window when a client browser loads the page.

-### Client side

-Call one of the following [ASPxClientPopupControl](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControl)'s methods to show the default pop-up window:
+Call one of the following [ASPxClientPopupControl](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControl)'s client-side methods to show the default pop-up window:

 * **[Show](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControlBase.Show)**
 Displays the pop-up window at a popup element with the specified index.
-Use the [PopupHorizontalAlign](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupHorizontalAlign), [PopupHorizontalOffset](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupHorizontalOffset), [PopupVerticalAlign](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupVerticalAlign), and [PopupVerticalOffset](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupVerticalAlign) properties to specify the window's position relative to this element.
+Use the [PopupHorizontalAlign](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupHorizontalAlign), [PopupHorizontalOffset](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupHorizontalOffset), [PopupVerticalAlign](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupVerticalAlign), and [PopupVerticalOffset](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl.PopupVerticalAlign) properties to specify the window's position relative to the element.

 * **[ShowAtPos](https://docs.devexpress.com/AspNet/js-ASPxClientPopupControlBase.ShowAtPos(x-y))**
 Displays the pop-up window at the specified position.